-Both you and I know that no one in his right mind would go down this road the way that I've just described.
+Both you and I know that no one in his right mind would go down this road the way I've just described.
 However, there are two good reasons why someone who was actually sane would do this: #1 THEY DIDN'T SEE THE SIGNS! #2 THEY SAW THE SIGNS AND CHOSE TO IGNORE THEM.

 What's this example have to do with you and playing well at crunch time?
 PLENTY!
-There are numerous personal "signs" as you approach a game which let you know that you're "going down the wrong road."
+There are numerous personal "signs" as you approach a game which let you know that you're going down the wrong road.
 If you miss them or chose to ignore them, then you will consistently end up playing poorly.
 What are these signs?
-They represent the typical, unhelpful things that you tend to say to yourself or think as the game or tryout approaches, or as the game/tryout progresses.
-The more you entertain these thoughts, the further down that road you'll get and the more difficult it will be for you to turn yourself around and go down the right road.
+They represent the typical, unhelpful things that you tend to say to yourself or think as the match or tryout approaches, or as the game/tryout progresses.
+The more you entertain these thoughts, the further down that road you get and the more difficult it will be for you to turn yourself around and go down the right road.

-For example, let's say the very first sign that I'm heading down the wrong road is when I start thinking about the other team: "We've never beaten them before."
-This thought may then be followed by, "They're so much bigger, stronger and faster than we are!"
-This may be followed by, "What if I mess up like I did the last time we played them?"
-My next thought might be, "I'm feeling really slow today" followed by "I'm so nervous and tight right now!"
-As I let each of these thoughts lead, uninterrupted into the next one, my self-confidence continues to drop and my level of nervousness rises.

-Or let's say that during the game that I get beaten by my man and it results in the other team scoring.
+For example, let's say the very first sign that I'm heading down the wrong road is when I start thinking about the competition: "We've never beaten them before."
+This thought may then be followed by, "What if I mess up like I did last game."
+My next thought might be, "I'm feeling really slow today" followed by "I'm feeling tight and tired."
+As I let each of these thoughts lead, uninterrupted into the next one my confidence continues to drop and my level of nervousness rises.
+Or let's say that during the game that I let my man beat me or otherwise mess up.
 My very first response to that, my first sign might be, "You totally suck!
 You should'a been able to stop him."
 If I let that one go uninterrupted it may be followed by, "You always seem to choke under pressure."
-The next thought/sign might be, "If we lose, it's going to be ALL YOUR FAULT!"
-That might be followed by, "You're going to lose your starting position."
+The next thought/sign might be, "If you don't make something happen fast, you're going to get benched just like you did last game."
 The further I let myself get "down the road" into these thoughts, the more trouble I'm going to get in performance-wise.
 As an athlete you must train yourself to recognize the very first sign that you're heading down the wrong road so that you can quickly "turn the car around" and head down the right road.
 Spend some time with the following exercise:

-Exercise: Reading your "signs" to 'crash & burn' - Chose two or more past game or practice situations where you got too nervous to perform to your potential.
+Exercise: Reading your "signs" to 'crash & burn' - Chose two or more past situations where you got too nervous to perform to your potential.
 Think back to the very first sign (self-talk) that let you know you were heading down the wrong road.
 You may have been at home, the night before the game, in the car driving to the field, or warming up.
 Now think back to the very next negative thought (second sign) that followed.
 Where did this thought lead? (third sign).
-Write down in sequence each of these thoughts leading right up to the game's start and including your thoughts during the game.
+Write down in sequence each of these thoughts leading right up to the game's start and including your thoughts during the run of the game.
 Remember, if you can easily recognize the typical signs that indicate you're going down the wrong road, then you are in a position to be able to turn things around.
-If you can't recognize your habitually negative pre-game self-talk, then you will be doomed to "go over the cliff" and play badly, even before the game starts.
+If you can't recognize your habitually negative prematch self-talk, then you will be doomed to "go over the cliff" and play badly, even before the game starts.